 - When different diameters are obtained over the length, it’s called step turning.

 - If the diameter is reduced in an angle, it’s called taper turning.

 - Shoulder turning, eccentric turning, and rough turning are the other three types of turning operations.

 - In Facing, two centers support the job.
 The job rotates on its own axis.

-- The tool is fixed on the toolpost and is held slightly inclined to the job though its motion is perpendicular to the axis of the job due to the cross-slide.
+- The tool is fixed on the toolpost.
+And it is held slightly inclined to the job though its motion is perpendicular to the axis of the job due to the cross-slide.

 - The cutting tool moves perpendicular to the job.
 Due to the relative motion between the job and the tool, part of the job gets removed in the form of chips.